teracyhq/django-html5-boilerplate/README.rst

 * [meta]: includes basic meta data of a page.

+* [meta_viewport]: the viewport meta tag.

 * [meta_extra]: should be used to provide more meta data for the page (for example: open graph, twitter cards, apple app id, etc.).

 * [title]: should provide page.title context to set the page's title.

-* [apple_touch_icon]: Place apple-touch-icon.png in the root directory or set it explict here on this block.
+* [apple_touch_icon]: Places apple-touch-icon.png in the root directory or set it explict here on this block.
 Default link to ``html5boilerplate/apple-touch-icon-precomposed.png``.

-* [favicon]: Place favicon.ico in the root directory or set it explicit here on this block.
+* [favicon]: Places favicon.ico in the root directory or set it explicit here on this block.
   Default link to ``html5boilerplate/favicon.ico``.

-* [stylesheet]: Load 'html5boilerplate/css/normalize.css' and 'html5boilerplate/css/main.css' by
+* [stylesheet]: Loads 'html5boilerplate/css/normalize.css' and 'html5boilerplate/css/main.css' by
   default.

-* [javascript]: Load 'html5boilerplate/js/vendor/modernizr-2.6.2.min.js' by default.
+* [javascript]: Loads 'html5boilerplate/js/vendor/modernizr-2.6.2.min.js' by default.

-* [body_class]: Set CSS class to <body> tag.
+* [body_class]: Sets CSS class to <body> tag.

 * [browser_outdated]: Outdated message to be displayed when IE6 and below are used to access the page.